Viber: Founding (2010)

-Viber Media was founded in Tel Aviv, Israel, in 2010 by Talmon Marco and Igor Magazinnik, who are friends from the Israel Defense Forces where they were chief information officers.
-Marco and Magazinnik are also co-founders of the P2P media and file-sharing client iMesh.
-The company was run from Israel, and was registered in Cyprus.
+Viber Media was founded in Tel Aviv, Israel, in 2010 by Talmon Marco and Igor Magazinnik.
+Marco and Magazinnik are also co-founders of the peer-to-peer media and file-sharing client iMesh.
+The company was run from Israel and was registered in Cyprus.
 Sani Maroli and Ofer Smocha soon joined the company as well.
-Marco commented that Viber allows instant calling and synchronization with contacts because the ID is the user's cell number.
+Marco said Viber allows instant calling and synchronization with contacts because the ID is the user's cell number.

-Early monetisation (2013)
+Early monetisation (2011)

 In its first two years of availability, Viber did not generate revenues.
 It began doing so in 2013, via user payments for Viber Out voice calling and the Viber graphical messaging "sticker market".
 The company was originally funded by individual investors, described by Marco as "friends and family".
 They invested $20 million in the company, which had 120 employees as of May 2013.

 On 24 July 2013, Viber's support system was defaced by the Syrian Electronic Army.
 According to Viber, no sensitive user information was accessed.